 One Road: What style of port wine does each brand produce?

-Andreia: “Well, when talking about Kopke, the house has an extraordinary range of exceptional wines, recognized by some of the most influential wine critics and international press.
-Kopke is renowned for preserving exceptional harvests, and is the leading brand of Colheita Ports which, after careful aging, are then released to the market.
+Andreia: “Well, when talking about Kopke, the house has an extraordinary range of exceptional wines.
+The wines are recognized by some of the most influential wine critics and international press.
+Kopke is renowned for preserving exceptional harvests.
+It is the leading brand of Colheita Ports which, after careful aging, are then released to the market.
 Kopke is also the first brand to have in the portfolio 10, 20, 30 and 40 years old White Ports.

-As far as Burmester, it has modern and sophisticated wines, it’s a contemporary, trendy brand, which suits an urban lifestyle.
-Its range includes wines of great quality with strong design and a unique packaging like the Reserve Ruby Sotto Voce and the Reserve Tawny labelled Jockey Club.
+As far as Burmester, it has modern and sophisticated wines.
+It’s a contemporary, trendy brand, which suits an urban lifestyle.
+Its range includes wines of great quality with strong design and a unique packaging.
+For example, the Reserve Ruby Sotto Voce and the Reserve Tawny labelled Jockey Club.

-When referring to Cálem, this is one of the most popular Port brands, with a global presence and indisputable leadership in the domestic market.
-Its emblematic label “Velhotes” is part of the collective memory of Port wine drinkers in Portugal and is one of the brand’s best sellers.
+When referring to Cálem, this is one of the most popular Port brands.
+It has a global presence and indisputable leadership in the domestic market.
+Its emblematic label “Velhotes” is part of the collective memory of Port wine drinkers in Portugal.
+It is one of the brand’s best sellers.
 Cálem provides the best entry into the category.

 Lastly, regarding Barros, the brand expresses the Portuguese way of life, the best of Portugal – the experience, the culture – something unique and irresistible.
 Its wines are simple yet precise and deeply representative of the Douro region.”